Leotomas/dotfiles-that-fly/Readme.md

 No-nonsense dotfiles that work on Windows and WSL(2).
 Featuring :

 - Efficient vim configuration
+- An efficient git merge workflow with vim
 - Clipboard sharing between vim, tmux and windows
-- Some handy bash aliases
+- Some handy bash aliases, fzf completion
 - A high contrast color scheme
+- Personal Wiki with Zettelkasten support (use `:Zet some new note` from vim or `vet some other new note` from the shell)

 ![WSLTTY Windows](https://raw.githubusercontent.com/Leotomas/dotfiles-that-fly/master/docs/setup.PNG)